JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 The token performing the assault action will be refered to as the attacker, while the token being targeted will be referred to as the defender.
 Blips cannot take part in assault actions either as attaker or defender since they would have been revealed and converted into aliens due to the conversion rules above.
 The assault action costs 1 ap, and the action is only offered when ap is available.

+A marine targeted by a close assault action immediately loses the overwatch token if present.

 When a marine of the specific token type marine_chain attacks a door, the door token is removed from the board, and the assault action is concluded.
 Otherwise, dice must be rolled to decide the outcome of the assault action.
 Whether attacking or defending, the number of dice we roll for a token depends on its type: